 Where did you grow up?

-On a scale of 1-10 rank how happy you are with your lot?
+On a scale of 1-10, how happy are you with your lot?

 What would it take to get this to 10?